niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Archive

 **Complete**
+- [x] you have to make hte custom ack to interaction respond not this ------ still says not respond, investigete later
+- [x] raspberrypi os is pissing me off, switch it into an arch fork or sth
+- [x] i changed the ebay price to the lowest every recorded price, so theres gonna be a lot less ebay listings now
 - [x] setup query logs command
 - [x] maybe will have to add a normalized price bc some shit apparently has a lot of scammers
 - [x] figure out how to add size, eh just putting it in the name is fine